-This is their contest page, called Master of the Inkpot Competition — check back here for the submission details.
+Check their contest page, called Master of the Inkpot Competition, for the submission details.
 Even if they don’t end up choosing your manuscript, they announce five finalists, and that’s the kind of press which might help get your manuscript accepted at another publisher.

 They used to be an imprint of Scholastic, then of Random House, and now they’re independent.
 They describe themselves as “nimble,” which means they’re flexible enough to market your book in many creative, unorthodox ways.